Multisensory integration

-Multisensory integration, also known as multimodal integration, is the study of how information from the different sensory modalities (such as sight, sound, touch, smell, self-motion, and taste) may be integrated by the nervous system.
+Multisensory integration, also known as multimodal integration, is the study of how information from the different sensory modalities (such as sight, hearing, touch, smell, taste, and proprioception) may be integrated by the nervous system.
 A coherent representation of objects combining modalities enables animals to have meaningful perceptual experiences.
 Indeed, multisensory integration is central to adaptive behavior because it allows animals to perceive a world of coherent perceptual entities.
 Multisensory integration also deals with how different sensory modalities interact with one another and alter each other's processing.

 General introduction

 Multimodal perception is how animals form coherent, valid, and robust perception by processing sensory stimuli from various modalities.
 Surrounded by multiple objects and receiving multiple sensory stimulations, the brain is faced with the decision of how to categorize the stimuli resulting from different objects or events in the physical world.
 The nervous system is thus responsible for whether to integrate or segregate certain groups of signals.
 Multimodal perception has been widely studied in cognitive science, behavioral science, and neuroscience.